osisoft/testing-content/Content_Portal/Documentation/Identity/claims.md

 <a id="opIdClaims_Get Identity Provider Claims Header"></a>

-Get Header for all Identity Provider Claims for an Identity Provider on a Tenant.
+Gets header for all identity provider claims for an identity provider on a tenant.

 ### Request
 ```text